algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 4.2 Budget considerations

 As the game is being created from scratch, there should not be any expenses related to the software creation.
 However, there may be a need to spend some money for unforeseen components or enhancements.
 It’s important to note that while the FPGA board and VGA monitor were provided by the school, future users of the project will need to obtain these components themselves.
 We reserve the right to recommend specific functionalities if deemed necessary.

-### 4.3 Out of Scope

-- The inclusion of an arcade cabinet design is considered out of scope.
-- Detailed shapes and graphics are deemed out of scope.
-- Sound effects and music are out of scope.
-- Integration of leaderboards is out of scope.
-- Multi-language support for the game is out of scope.

 ### 4.4 External resources